Christmas is coming, you can feel it in the air; the weather is getting chillier, stores are getting busier, and prices are going higher!

 5. Get Recipe Ready

 You don’t want your Christmas dinner/party to be remembered as the one with questionable, suspicious looking food.
 Christmas specials and cooking shows are on a constant loop this season, blessing our Television screens with awesome new Christmas recipes.
 Take advantage of this early on and plan a truly remarkable Christmas menu.
-Or, you can choose the easier way and hire a catering service.
+Or, you can choose the easier way and hire breakfast catering or School Lunches catering services.

 6. Send out Invites